wix-incubator/DetoxInstruments/Documentation/ProfilingOptions.md

 The **Profile React Native (if available)** options controls the React Native profiling systems in Detox Instruments and its Profiler framework.
 These systems provide information such as JavaScript thread performance, bridge calls and bridge data, which can be very helpful when debugging apps with React Native usage.

 The **Record bridge data** option controls whether React Native bridge data is recorded during profiling.
 Depending on your app's activity, this can take a small-to-moderate toll on performance.
 If bridge data recording is not necessary, you can turn this option off to save performance.

+The **Record timers as events** options controls whether React Native timers, created in JavaScript using `setTimeout()`, should be recorded as events and displayed in the Events instrument.